There are many pieces of evidence needed for a DWI conviction.

 The Consequences of a Texas DWI Conviction

-Texas Penal Code §49.04 states that driving while intoxicated is illegal.
-Intoxication is defined as not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.
-This can even include drugs that are prescribed or sold over the counter.
-If you are charged with a first-time DWI offense, you may be facing a Class B or Class A misdemeanor.
+Texas Penal Code § 49.04 states that driving while intoxicated is illegal.
+Intoxication is defined as not having the “normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.”

 However, this may not be the only offense you are facing.
 For example, if you were driving while intoxicated and in possession of cocaine, you could be facing a possession of a controlled substance charge in addition to your DWI charge.
 In this case, you may be facing serious penalties.